buttomnutstoast/MooneyFaceGenerator/README.md

 ```

 * Prepare the datasets
+Put the downloaded datasets to `DATA_ROOT`.
 ```
 > Need to be finished
 ```

 ### Train the Mooney face classifier
 We first fine-tune the facial recognition model by [openface](https://cmusatyalab.github.io/openface/) for grayscale face classification.
 You can download the model from [here](#) and then fine-tune it to mooney face classifier.
+Put the downloaded model to `TRAINED_MODEL_PATH`.
 ```
 > DATA_ROOT=/path/to/root/dir/of/datasets TRAINED_MODEL_PATH=/path/to/trained/models sh scripts/mooney_train.sh
 ```
+The model should be save to `checkpoint/mooney_train/OPTION_ARGS/TIME_AND_DATE/model_20.t7`

 ### Generate Mooney faces
+Set `TRAINED_MODEL_PATH` to the trained mooney classifier (such as checkpoint/mooney_train/OPTION_ARGS/TIME_AND_DATE/model_20.t7).
 ```
 > DATA_ROOT=/path/to/root/dir/of/datasets TRAINED_MODEL_PATH=/path/to/trained/models sh scripts/mooney_train.sh
 ```
+The results will be saved into a hdf5 file which would be located at `checkpoint/facescrub_mooney/OPTION_ARGS/TIME_AND_DATE/testOutput_1.h5`

 ### Filter most-likely Mooney candidates from each images
+Set `HDF5_RESULT` to the filepath of hdf5 file generate in the previous step.
 ```
-> Need to be finished
+> HDF5_RESULT=/path/to/hdf5/result th scripts/filter_by_mooneyness.lua -hdf5 $HDF5_RESULT
 ```

 ## Binary-to-Grayscale images predictor